SpyHoodle/razerPython/README.md

 # razerPython
-A library wrapper for controlling your razer devices easily with python Coded by me and my friend [PineappleFan](https://github.com/pineapplefan1234YT)
+A library wrapper for controlling your razer devices easily with python<br>
+Coded by me and my friend [PineappleFan](https://github.com/pineapplefan1234YT)

 # Setup